-(IAI C1 901R) Research-paper writing emphasizing: adoption, narrowing, and logical support of a thesis in awareness of audience; effective research techniques; and accurate documentation of sources.
+(IAI C1 901R) Research-paper writing, with emphasis on: developing a focused thesis for a thorough research essay; providing logical support in organized essays, while demonstrating an awareness of audience; demonstrating effective research techniques and accurate documentation of sources.
 A grade of C or higher fulfills IAI General Education Core Curriculum requirements for transfer programs.
 Prerequisites: credit in ENG 101 with a grade of C or higher; placement out of CCS 098.